mkmcc/mkmcc.github.io/biblio/grants.md

 ---
 title: Grants
 layout: page
-Time-stamp: "2016-04-19 19:43:01 (mike)"
+Time-stamp: "2016-04-19 20:22:50 (mike)"
 ---

 <p>This page lists all of the grant proposals I have submitted; for
 completeness, I include unsuccessful proposals on this page and mark them with a strikeout.</p>

-<p>Many of these projects were collaborative.
-I mark the grant with
+<p>Essentially all of the projects listed here were collaborative.
+I
-an asterisk if I was <i>not</i> the primary author of the proposal.
+mark the grant with an asterisk if I was <i>not</i> the primary author of the proposal.
 I include such grants only if I contributed a significant (of order 50&#37;) share of the responsibility for the propsoal.</p>

-<p>Note that I do not include fellowship offers from indivudual
+<p>Note that I do not include fellowship offers from individual
 universities.
 University fellowships have a very different review process, and success with them may not correlate well with federal grants.
-My CV lists the fellowship positions I have taken.</p>
+If you need this information, my CV lists the fellowship positions I have accepted.</p>

 Computing Resources